Critical configurations for three projective views: Preliminaries for the three-view case

-\begin{proof} ($\Rightarrow$): If the triple of quadrics is compatible, then it is the pullback of a compatible triple of rank 2 bilinear forms.
-The pullback of a rank 2 bilinear form will always give a quadric with two permissible lines, one through each camera center.
+\begin{proof} ($\Rightarrow$): If the triple of quadrics is compatible, they are the pullback (under $\phi_{\textbf{P}}$) of a compatible triple of rank 2 bilinear forms.
+The pullback of a rank 2 bilinear form will always be a quadric with two permissible lines, one through each camera center.
 Hence, the first part is satisfied.

-Among the six permissible lines, there are 2 lines on each quadric, and 2 through each camera center.
-By (\ref{eq_non_collinear}), for each camera center, the two lines passing through it are distinct.
+Among the six permissible lines, there are 2 lines on each quadric and 2 through each camera center.
+By (\ref{eq:non_collinear}), for each camera center, the two lines passing through it are distinct.
 Hence the two lines through each camera center $p_i$ span a plane, which we denote by $\Pi_i$.

 Let $y$ be any point lying in the intersection of $\Pi_{i}$ and $\Pi_j$.
-Recall \cref{rem:permissible_are_pullback_of_epipoles} which tells us that $P_i(g_{P_i}^{j})=e_{Q_i}^{j}$.
+Recall \cref{rem:permissible_are_pullback_of_epipoles} which tells us that $P_i'(g_{P_i}^{j})=e_{Q_i}^{j}$.
 We then have